May 11, 2017

-At many big matches in Engl since 1970, a discreet bookmaker’s office has quoted odds during play on batsmen scoring centuries, or on the time of the winning hit or anything else suitable.
+At many big matches in England since 1970, a discreet bookmaker’s office has quoted odds during play on batsmen scoring centuries, or on the time of the winning hit or anything else suitable.

 The bookmakers were delighted with the spectator’s response, but the golfing establishments views betting with wariness.

 A method for betting on American football and basketball has been devised by American bookmakers.
 The bookmakers estimates the likely difference in points between the two sides; this is then added to the weaker team’s actual score for the purposes of betting.